-The BookShark[TM] Student Lab Book and Parent Guide is designed to make your educational experience as easy as possible.
+The BookSharkTM Student Lab Book and Parent Guide is designed to make your educational experience as easy as possible.
 We have carefully organized the materials to help you and your children get the most out of the subjects covered.

-This IG includes a 36 weeks of science lessons and labs that correlate to your Science I readings.
+This IG includes a 36 weeks of science lessons and labs that correlate to your History of Science J readings.
 Here are some helpful features that you can expect from your guide.

-Student Schedule/Lab Book and Parent Guide
+Student Lab Book and Parent Guide

-Student pages are found in Section Two and contain the daily readings, discussions questions weekly science lesson, lab instructions, and Activity Sheets.
-The corresponding Parent Guide in Section Three contains troubleshooting tips, answer keys, and other notes.
+Student pages are found in Section Two and contain a weekly science lesson, lab instructions, and Activity Sheets.
+The corresponding Parent Guide in Section Three contain troubleshooting tips, answer keys, and other notes.